Pritikaaaa/slss-programming-2023-24/Notes/Natural Language Processing.md

 ```

 # Input
-We grab information fro, the user using
+We grab information for the user using
 when we run the function, it does two things:
 1. It waits for the user to write something or nothing
 2. the user presses enter to indicate they are finished